theislab/scPoli_reproduce/README.rst

-Lataq Reproducibility Repo
+scPoli Reproducibility Repo
 =========================================================================
 .. raw:: html
-Repository for all scripts used for LATAQ paper.
+Repository for scripts and notebooks used for scPoli paper.

 Usage and installation
 -------------------------------